So you are trying to compare apartments so you can figure out where to live.

-You should compare location and distance to the places you most frequently visit: work, school, public transportation, grocery stores, shopping/entertainment, and more.
+You should compare location and distance to the places you most frequently visit: work, school, public transportation, grocery stores, shopping, entertainment, and more.

-In addition to just distance, think about traffic patterns and ease of commute (for example, is there a lot of traffic going to or from your potential new home, is it an easy commute?
+In addition to just distance, think about traffic patterns and your ease of commute.
+For example, is there a lot of traffic going to or from your potential new home?
+Is it an easy commute?
 Is it walkable?

 Lifestyle is about how the apartment building or community makes you feel.
 This is often based more on your intuition and less on math, but the same comparison concepts apply.